-You can use Visual Studio Online team projects to host a Git repository for your source code, and automatically build and deploy to Azure websites or cloud services whenever you push a commit to the repository.
+You can use Visual Studio Online team projects to host a Git repository for your source code, and automatically build and deploy to Azure web apps or cloud services whenever you push a commit to the repository.

 You'll need Visual Studio 2013 and the Azure SDK installed.
 If you don't already have Visual Studio 2013, download it by choosing the Get started for free link at www.visualstudio.com.
 Install the Azure SDK from here.